jeremyf/take-on-development/chapters/bundler.md

 ```

 When I want to dig around in the gem's executed code, I run `bundle open <name_of_gem>`.
-My text editor pops open and begin the spelunking; All of the gem's code is there to review.[^well_not_all_of_it]
+My text editor pops open and I begin the spelunking; All of the gem's code is there to review.[^well_not_all_of_it]

-Sometimes I'll bring a pickaxe to the dig and start modifying the code;
+Sometimes I'll bring a pickaxe to the excavation and start modifying the code;
 Insert a debugger statement in one place[^dont_forget_to_clean_up];
 Log parameters and collaborators in another location.